2026 United States Senate elections: Predictions

-Several sites and individuals published predictions of competitive seats.
-These predictions looked at factors such as the strength of the incumbent (if the incumbent was running for reelection) and the other candidates, and the state's partisan lean (reflected in part by the state's Cook Partisan Voting Index rating).
-The predictions assigned ratings to each seat, indicating the predicted advantage that a party had in winning that seat.
-Most election predictors used:
+Multiple sites and political pundits have published predictions of competitive seats.
+These predictions have considered factors such as the strength of the incumbent (if the incumbent was running for reelection) and the other candidates, and the state's partisan lean, reflected in part by the state's Cook Partisan Voting Index rating.
+The predictions typically assign ratings to each seat, indicating the predicted advantage that a party had in winning that seat.
+Most election predictors use: